Eryadu/Java_feb_2025/src/mar25InnerClass/readme.md

 3. class
 4. block

-## Annonymous Inner class - class without name.We use annonymous class to impliment interface with one or two method and
+## Anonymous Inner class - class without name.We use anonymous class to implement interface with one or two method and
    we don't want to create separate class.
--- By using Annonymuos class we can also impliment Abstract Class.
+-- By using Anonymous class we can also implement Abstract Class.
+   -- Created by new keyword following Interface/class name.
 -- Java 8 Lambda - does not have name
 -- Lambda - AWS - serverless server

+Note : We can create Inner class in Anonymous class but problem is that, when try to access the members of Inner class
+       we need to create object of inner class (either by Local inner class method/ Static Inner Class), but we don't have Outer class name as Outer class is Anonymous.
+So we can create Inner class in method of Anonymous class.

+## We can create the class inside method as well